 If scientists have followed my blog and read my paper, many of the experiments that we need to carry out should be obvious.
 However, the following points may not be obvious:

 - We need to focus more on RNA secondary structure than protein sequences.
-Clearly there is the potential for proteins to be temperature-sensitive, and this sensitivity could vary.
-However I looked at this quite carefully for the surface proteins of influenza, comparing proteins sequences from strains isolated in subpolar regions, with those isolated in the tropics.
-I didn’t see any consistent patterns.
-In retrospect, this may not be surprising because changing an amino acid is quite a big step, and it doesn’t happen very often in influenza.
-However we know that both influenza and coronavirus have conserved RNA secondary structure that is not expressed.
-This means that it must be doing something.
+Microbiologists tend to focus on the surface proteins of viruses, if only because this is relatively easy to do.
+I have in fact looked carefully at the sequences of influenza surface proteins from subpolar and tropical strains but saw no consistent trends.
+In retrospect, this may not be surprising because changing an amino acid of a surface protein is quite a big step, and it doesn’t happen very often in influenza.
+However we know that both influenza and coronavirus have highly conserved RNA secondary structure (and, in coronavirus, tertiary structure) in RNA that is not translated.
+This conservation means that the structures must be doing something.
 Secondary structure is inherently temperature-sensitive, and many organisms (both microorganisms and higher organisms) make use of ‘‘RNA thermometers” .
 These are RNA segments that respond to temperature changes with three-dimensional conformational changes that alter gene expression.
 Because many individual bases contribute to each conserved RNA configuration, the virus has the potential to fine-tune its temperature-sensitivity by changing bases in these regions.
 These regions might be good places to look for mutations that give rise to milder strains in influenza, coronavirus and other respiratory viruses.

 - s2m structure.
 In fact, coronavirus differs from most viruses in that it has well-defined RNA tertiary structure at the 3′ end of its single-stranded RNA genome.
 This structure is called the s2m, and the s2m of CoV-2 is almost identical to that of the SARS virus.
 It would be very interesting to know whether the s2m can act as an RNA thermometer.
 Does it flip between two conformations somewhere between say 33 and 37°C?
 The structure of SARS s2m was determined by Bill Scott’s lab at UC Santa Cruz.
 See http://scottlab.ucsc.edu/2019-nCoV/ .